New Student Registration Information

 Now that you've become familiar with WebAdvisor, decided which courses to take, and know when to register, you are ready to register for classes!

-This registration tutorial will help you create your preferred sections list and register at your appointed time.
+This registration tutorial will help you create your preferred sections list.

 Once you are ready to register for your courses, you can use this Register and Drop Section registration tutorial to walk you through the final steps of registration.

 - If the course title includes "w/lab" (with lab) you must also register for the Lab section associated with the course.
 For example, the lecture section of the course is CHM-005-1 General Chemistry w/lab and the lab section of the course is CHM-005L-1 General Chemistry Lab.

 - Be flexible and prepared by selecting backup courses in case your first choices have closed by the time you register.